 Welcome to the Lincolnshire Educational Trust (LET)

-In 2014 Holbeach Primary School asked to join the Trust and as a result the University had to establish a multi-academy trust that is called the Lincolnshire Educational Trust (LET).
-Holbeach Primary Academy joined the Trust on the 01 September 2014 and the integration has been seamless and extremely positive.
+In 2014 Holbeach Primary School asked to join the Trust and as a result the University established a multi-academy trust called the Lincolnshire Educational Trust (LET).
+Holbeach Primary Academy joined the Trust on 1 September 2014 and the integration has been seamless and extremely positive.

 We have a clear philosophy that education should be enjoyable and develop young people with the skills, knowledge and desire to become life long learners.
 We believe in empowering our Principals to lead their academies within a framework of rigorous accountability at Trustee and Governor level.
 Our mission focuses on children and young people making excellent progress in their academic, cultural and sporting achievements as well as their personal development.